TritonDataCenter/rfd/rfd/0026/README.md

 at the same time, but instead progressively, in stages.
 Each stage is represented by a milestone that has a name.

-When no milestone is mentioned when describing a change or new feature, readers should assume that they belong to the default milestone that will be integrated first (named "master integration").
+When no milestone is mentioned when describing a change or new feature, they belong to the default milestone that will be integrated first (named "master integration").
 Otherwise, the name of the milestone should be mentioned clearly.

 See the [integration plan](#integration-plan) for more details about milestones and when they are planned to be integrated.